 Thousands upon thousands of disposable coffee cups get thrown away every day.
 If you’re out and about, why not look for recyclable bins or keep hold of your cups until you get home?
 Better yet, purchasing a mug that you can reuse everyday will not only help to potentially save you some money, but it will also help to avoid unnecessary waste in our environment.

 Recycling electronics is becoming more and more common.
 Instead of throwing your electronics straight into a bin, why not recycle them?
 You can find local areas to recycle your unwanted electronics here, where you can recycle everything from mobile phones to drills and kettles!
 Recycled electronics means newer products can be made, as well as saving energy and reducing pollution and greenhouse gases.

 When you’re shopping, why not try buying in bulk rather than the same items time and time again?
 This will not only save you a lot of money in the long run, but also reduce waste.
 The packaging of products makes up for around 50% of rubbish, so going for products with little packaging or more products inside will really help to cut down and save on energy.

 Ensure you’re aware of what you can and cannot recycle, so you’re not putting anything in that can’t be processed.
-The great thing about a lot of products nowadays is that the green recycling logo is visible on everything that can be recycled, helping make the process easier for everyone!
+The great thing about a lot of products nowadays is that the green garden waste recycling logo is visible on everything that can be recycled, helping make the process easier for everyone!
 It’s still a good idea to do some of your own research to ensure you’re fully aware of the recycling steps taken by your town or city.